anfer-code/card-component/card-main/README.md

 ### Useful resources

-- [Example resource 1](https://developer.mozilla.org/es/docs/Web/CSS/background) - This helped me understand how to use an image and a colored background at the same time.
+- [Background](https://developer.mozilla.org/es/docs/Web/CSS/background) - This helped me understand how to use an image and a colored background at the same time.

 ## Author